QuineDot/rust-learning/src/community.md

-I personally learned a great deal by participating on the [Rust user's forum, URLO.](https://users.rust-lang.org/)  Another way you can build experience and broaded your intuition is by reading other's lifetime questions on that forum, reading the replies to those questions, and trying to solve their problems -- or even just experiemnt with them! -- yourself.
+I personally learned a great deal by participating on the [Rust user's forum, URLO.](https://users.rust-lang.org/)  Another way you can build experience and broaden your intuition is by reading other's lifetime questions on that forum, reading the replies to those questions, and trying to solve their problems -- or even just experiment with them! -- yourself.

 By being an active participant, you can not only learn more, but will eventually be able to help out other users.